-For expired permits, a new plan review and permit fee shall be paid in accordance with the PDS Fee Schedule.
-The Building Official may adjust the plan review or permit fee for building permits where the Building Official determines the full fees are not required.
+For expired building, mechanical or plumbing permits, a new plan review and permit fee shall be paid in accordance with the PDS Fee Schedule.
+The Building Official or designee may adjust the plan review or permit fee for building permits where the Building Official determines the full fees are not required.
+For other permit types, new permit fees shall be paid in accordance with the PDS Fee Schedule.
+The Director of Planning and Development Services or designee may adjust the permit fees wher they determine the full fees are not required.

-Approval of permit extensions shall be at the discretion of either the Planning Director, Building Official, Environmental Services Director, City Engineer, or other designee who has authority over the code for which a permit has been issued.
+Approval of permit extensions shall be at the discretion of either the Planning Director of Planning and Development Services.
+Building Official, Environmental Services Director of Environmental Services, City Engineer, or other designee who has authority over the code for which a permit has been issued.